-On Monday, September 14th, they would board the cyclone roller coaster at 6:17 pm.
+On Monday, September 14th, they would board the Cyclone roller coaster at 6:17 pm.
 At 6:19 pm, this same roller coaster's front axle would break, causing it to derail at the apex of the loop-de-loop, hurtling the children to their deaths!"

-Five teen choir members and one mysterious, headless girl arrive in limbo, only to be greeted by Wonderville's own mechanical Fortune Teller, "The Amazing Karnak."
-Karnak himself is not long for the world (what with his wiring being destroyed by a rat that's made its nest inside his case), but he does have legit mystical abilities and enough power to send one of the kids back to the land of the living.
+Twenty years later, the quintet’s souls (along with a mysterious girl whose headless body was found in the wreckage of the crash and—since she was wearing the same school uniform—assumed to be a member of the choir) appear in the now dilapidated warehouse, only to be greeted by its own mechanical Fortune Teller, "The Amazing Karnak."
+Karnak himself is not long for the world (what with his wiring being gnawed on by a rat that's made its nest inside his case), but he does have legit mystical abilities—like the power to bring one of the kids back to life.
 They just have to make the case as to why they deserve life over death... over the other five teens that arrived with them.

-- Ocean O'Connell Rosenberg, an ambitious girl who believes she deserves a chance to make the world a better place (because according to Ocean, her classmates certainly won't)
+- Ocean O'Connell Rosenberg, an ambitious girl who believes she deserves a chance to make the world a better place (because according to Ocean, her classmates certainly won't);

-- Noel Gruber, the only gay guy in a dying mining town (who dreams of living beautifully and dying tragically as a prostitute in post-war France)
+- Noel Gruber, the only gay guy in a dying mining town (who dreams of living beautifully and dying tragically as a prostitute in post-war France);

-- Mischa Bachinski, a refugee adopted from Ukraine and an aspiring rapper (with a hidden romantic side)
+- Mischa Bachinski, a refugee adopted from Ukraine and an aspiring rapper (with a hidden romantic side);

-- Ricky Potts, a disabled teen whose degenerative disease left him mute in life (and who developed a fantastic, out-of-this-world persona to cope)
+- Ricky Potts, a disabled teen whose degenerative disease left him mute in life (and who developed a fantastic, out-of-this-world persona to cope);

-- Constance Blackwood, the "nicest girl in town" (who might be harboring some resentment under all her kindness)
+- Constance Blackwood, the "nicest girl in town" (who might be harboring some resentment under all her kindness);

-With book, music and lyrics by Jacob Richmond and Brooke Maxwell, Ride the Cyclone premiered as a cabaret at Atomic Vaudeville in 2008, later being adapted into a full-length show and playing across the U.S. and Canada.
+With book, music, and lyrics by Jacob Richmond and Brooke Maxwell, Ride the Cyclone premiered as a cabaret at Atomic Vaudeville in 2008, later being adapted into a full-length show and playing across the U.S. and Canada.

-Tropes Appearing in Ride the Cyclone
+Tropes appearing in Ride the Cyclone:

 - Academic Alpha Bitch: Ocean O'Connell Rosenberg has been choir president for nearly four years, student council president for two, and gotten straight "A"'s since she was in kindergarten.
-She measures her self worth in her achievements, and holds all her "friends" in the choir to her impossibly high standards.
+She measures her self-worth in her achievements and holds all her "friends" in the choir to her impossibly high standards.